 - Use as a stuffing or spoon into a greased baking dish.
 (If baking in a dish and moister stuffing is desired, add 1/4 to 1/2 cup more stock or broth to stuffing before spooning stuffing into dish.)

-- Bake at 350°F (175°C) until the top has formed a crust and the stuffing is heated through, about 25 to 30 minutes.
+- Bake in a preheated oven at 350°F (175°C) until the top has formed a crust and the stuffing is heated through, about 25 to 30 minutes.
 Serve hot.

 Makes about 12 cups.